Handling Rate Limits in Salesforce API Sync

 if etag:

-headers["If-Match"] = etag # Prevents update if record changed
+headers["If-Match"] = etag # write only if the record is unchanged

 response = session.patch(endpoint, json=payload, headers=headers)